tmeumann/daiquiri/README.md

 cargo build
 ```

-> ⚠️ Note that the development container has been configured to compile into a persistent volume (mounted to `/target`), instead of cargo's normal target directory.
-The normal target directory is `<repo-root>/target`, and is shared with the host OS by virtue of it being within the workspace's shared volume.
-If the target directory is shared between a docker container and its host, compilation is extremely slow.
-If there's any doubt about what's happening, refer to the dockerfile as the source of truth.
+The output of the build command is placed in `/target`, and isn't shared with the host OS (shared volumes have poor file IO performance).